Abecid/abecid.github.io/docs/_posts/2022-11-16-nerf-survey.md

 proposes a 3D morphable model that can accurately model a subject’s identity, pose and expression and render it in arbitrary illumination.
 It leverages a generative network that generates the radiance field of multiple samples based on certain inputs including identity, pose, and illumination[4].

 ## 8. Future directions
 As seen above, there have been several works that improved the inference speed, generalizability of neural radiance fields and utilized it for other applications.
 NeRF has been easily trainable with volume rendering being differentiable[7], and it can be utilized in many other computer vision tasks which can see performance boosts with 3d reconstruction of the scene from 2d images.
-Also increasing speed and generalizability remains as important problems to be solved even further.
+Also increasing the speed and generalizability remain as important problems to be solved even further.

 ## References
 [1] https://paperswithcode.com/task/novel-view-synthesis